yanbinc2/ME_alg/README.md

 4. "phase5_merge_then_expand.ipynb"

-    Function: the python code of merging and expanding seed regions.
+    Function: the Python code for merging and expanding seed regions.

-    Inputs: following files specified by the path are the input data.
-The files presented here are provided as examples for instructional guidance.
-The users can input their own data based on their applications.
+    Inputs: the following files specified by the path are the input data.
+The input files presented here are provided as examples for instructional guidance.
+Users can input their own data based on their applications.

        PATH3='./Data/VGG16_CRC_100K_tSNE_Spec.csv'--> the data file to specify the entire region index.